Why Iowa? with Kathy Anderson, Iowa Workforce Development

 In the first 100 days after the launch of the Business Engagement Division, the team and leadership met with just shy of 2,700 employers.
 Employers across the state were thankful for the outreach and the opportunity for a single resource that can connect them with all the resources in the state.

-Then from January through August 2023, we met with 4,300 employers and have also incorporated resources for apprenticeships and internships into the Business Engagement Division.
+Then in 2023, the team met with more than 6,000 employers.
+That same year, the Iowa Office of Apprenticeship and other employer workforce programs including the STEM and TIIP Internship programs were aligned into the Business Engagement Division.
 Our goal is to be a one-stop for employers who are exploring and building workforce, surviving a slowdown or developing, expanding, and retaining workforce.

 We’ve seen a number of successful partnerships, including attracting dozens of applicants to jobs that had previously been difficult to fill.